Keyboard shortcuts

 • Scintillation Score counts blink events between angles and normalises them by the number of pixels and tilt steps.

-• Compactness comes from the current mesh and reports how much of the stone's footprint-and-height envelope is filled by the actual volume.
+• Compactness reports how much of the stone's bounding box is filled by the actual volume.

-• Shannon Entropy New! measures the information content or "richness" of the light distribution.
-A higher entropy score means the stone returns a complex, varied range of light levels—avoiding "flat" or monotone appearances.
+• Shannon Entropy measures the information content or "richness" of the light distribution.

-• Per-angle sparklines ("Brightness by Angle", "Contrast Density", "Contrast Intensity") plot the same metrics for each of the 19 tilt angles so you can see where the stone rises or falls off.
+• Per-angle sparklines plot the same metrics for each of the 39 tilt angles so you can see where the stone rises or falls off.